wbic16/gluesql/docs/docs/getting-started/rust.md

 [dependencies.gluesql]
 version = "0.15"
 default-features = false
-features = ["memory-storage", "json-storage"]
+features = ["phext-storage", "memory-storage", "json-storage"]
 ```

-This configuration will disable the default storage features and only include the `memory-storage` and `json-storage` features in your project.
+This configuration will disable the default storage features and only include the `phext-storage`, `memory-storage`, and `json-storage` features in your project.